 - If your gelatin requires to be pre-soaked in cold water, do so at the start.

 - Place the water, sugar and glucose syrup in a pan and bring to the boil.
-Boil until the liquid has reached 120 degrees Celsius.
+Boil until the liquid has reached 120 degrees Celsius (= 248 F).

 - In the meantime, whisk up two egg whites until you've got a stable foam (easiest to do this in a stand mixer).
-Add the 1 tbsp of sugar and whip up again until a strong foam.
+Add the 1 tbsp of sugar and whip up again until a strong foam has formed.
+The sugar should allow the foam to become a little larger and more airy.

-- Once the syrup is done, pour it into the egg white foam, while continuously whipping.
+- Once the syrup has reached the required temperature, slowly pour it onto the egg white foam, while continuously whipping (you should keep on whisking, best to use a stand mixer for this).
 Keep on whipping the mixture until the bowl has cooled down to 'hand temperature'.

-- Add the dissolved gelatin, whip for a little longer before spreading out on parchment paper.
+- Add the dissolved gelatin to the bowl, whip for a little longer before spreading out on parchment paper.

 - Mix the icing sugar & cornstarch and immediately coat the freshly spread out marshmallow.
 Add enough to coat all sides.